-Ok, now you know how big a Soccer pitch can be officially.
+Ok, now you know the Soccer field dimensions officially.
 But do you know that certain managers have been known to take full advantage of this fact!

 - Back in May 2000, up-and-coming Wales manager and Manchester United legend Mark Hughes let the grass grow at the Millennium Stadium, and also trimmed a few yards off the touchlines!
 Why?
 Wales were about to play Brazil!
 Thus, the touchlines were narrowed as he didn’t want the Brazilian wingers running riot and the grass allowed to grow in an attempt to stop Brazil;s fast passing one touch soccer!